 Midnight on the 23rd of December was once more nigh.
 Throughout the village, just before the children went to bed, a mince pie had been placed upon a little plate for Father Christmas, a drink left in a thimble to fortify him, and a carrot placed out for the reindeer.
 Their fathers and mothers carefully now left only a few crumbs and drops behind, and a stub of the root end of the carrot.

 Before turning in, they wandered over to the window for a last look out.
-Taken aback, they saw that the lights hung up all around did not sway on their threads, but rested stockstill, just as they had during the Christmas of the little girls' childhood.
+Taken aback, they saw that the lanterns hung up all around did not sway on their threads, but rested stockstill.

-Written in November 2023, with further tweaks into December 2023, when I first made it available.
-The quoted verses are from a translation I made a year or so before of the poem «Den første» by Kolbein Falkeid.
+Written in November 2023, with further tweaks into December 2023, when I first made it available, and later at end of July 2024.
+The quoted verses are from a translation I made a year or so before I wrote the story of the poem «Den første» by Kolbein Falkeid.